 Accelerator facilities, experimental facilities, research ships or supercomputers - large-scale research facilities form the basis for scientific advances in tackling global societal challenges.
 Managing national research infrastructure is part of the Helmholtz Association's mission.

-On this page you will find an overview of the most important large research facilities of the Helmholtz Association, including mainly classical user facilities, which offer dedicated user operation for third parties, i.e., for researchers from Germany or abroad (mostly from universities or non-university research institutions).
+On this page you will find an overview of the most important large research facilities of the Helmholtz Association, including our major user facilities, which offer dedicated user operation for researchers outside Helmholtz in Germany and abroad around the clock.

 Chief Research Manager Matter